 An HRIS solution can integrate the following essential HR functions with your payroll processing to save time and money.

 - Online attendance and leave management to manage vacation and absenteeism

 Boosted Employee Productivity, Satisfaction and Retention

 It can be difficult to pinpoint the cause of high employee turnover or poor employee satisfaction.
 From recruiting and hiring candidates to engaging and evaluating employees, leveraging an integrated HCM helps you improve your workplace environment.
 Planning and tracking talent strategies can help you hire new talent and retain existing employees.
 Efficient time and attendance saves resources while boosting productivity among employees.
 Further, establishing a consistent and transparent performance review process improves the speed and accuracy of employee evaluations.
 All these factors contribute to productivity – productive employees rake in an average 2x more revenue than average employees – improved workplace satisfaction and eventually, reduced attrition.

 Improved National and International Compliance

 In multi-national companies, human resources managers have their work cut out for them.
-The varying compliance regulation not only from country to country, but also local state, province, or county can be overwhelming.
-However, most SaaS-based HR technologies come with GDPR compliance features built in.
+The varying compliance regulations from country to country, as well as those within local states or provinces, can be overwhelming.
+However, most cloud-based HR technologies come with GDPR compliance features built in.
 Moving to a cloud-based solution not only reduces the hours spent drudging away on these regulations – that can and do change often – but saves from future risk that human error can contribute to a situation.